instana/terraform-provider-instana/docs/resources/rbac_group.md

 # RBAC Group Resource

-> **⚠️ BREAKING CHANGES in v3.0.0**
->
-> This resource has been migrated from Terraform SDK v2 to the Plugin Framework.
-While most configurations remain compatible, there are important syntax changes you need to be aware of.
->
-> **Key Changes:**
-> - `permission_set` block now uses attribute syntax `= { }` instead of block syntax
-> - `member` now uses set syntax `= [{ }]` instead of multiple blocks
-> - All nested attributes use attribute syntax
-> - See [Migration Guide](#migration-guide-v2-to-v3) below for detailed examples

 Management of Groups for role-based access control (RBAC).
 RBAC groups allow you to define permissions and scope access to specific resources for team members.

 API Documentation: <https://instana.github.io/openapi/#tag/Groups>

 ## ⚠️ BREAKING CHANGES - Plugin Framework Migration (v6.0.0)

  **This resource has been migrated from Terraform SDK v2 to the Terraform Plugin Framework**.
-The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block structure.
+The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block struture.

 ## Migration Guide (v5 to v6)